Meme1079/PsychWiki/PsychWiki_Source/Lua Coding Docs/Basics of Coding.md

 ## Tables
 Tables are the only data structuring mechanism in Lua.
 They can store multiple types of values, like strings, numbers, booleans, and even themselves.
 This is a better alternative than listing them in each variable and makes it easier to access each element of the table.
 And for making modules, metatables, and classes, which is useful in some cases, tables can be represented as an Array or Dictionary.

 If you try to attempt to call a table it will return the table's memory address; Example: `table: 0x55557885d670`.
+But in PsychLua it will return the table elements with brackets surrounding it.
 The only way to read the table's element is to use indexing access operation which only gets a single element.
 Or to iterate a table from a numeric or generic `for` loop.

 Example:
 ```lua